A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Dichotomy for flow-type diffeomorphisms

 \subsection{Quasi-product measures}

-Given a diffeomorphism $f\in\Diff(M)$ with flow type {and minimal strong foliations, we build an invariant probability measure from} the Margulis systems $\{m^{cu}_x\}_{x\in M}$ and $\{m^s\}_{x\in M\setminus\Cyl^s}$ as those provided by Proposition~\ref{cumargulis} and Theorem \ref{mainthm-conditionals} applied to the inverse $f^{-1}$).
+Given a diffeomorphism $f\in\Diff(M)$ that is flow-type {and minimal strong foliations, we build an invariant probability measure from} the Margulis systems $\{m^{cu}_x\}_{x\in M}$ and $\{m^s\}_{x\in M\setminus\Cyl^s}$ as those provided by Proposition~\ref{cumargulis} and Theorem \ref{mainthm-conditionals} applied to the inverse $f^{-1}$.